 With only 3 days in Yosemite, it is important to plan your time wisely, especially if it is your first time in Yosemite.
 There are so many things to see and do in Yosemite National Park, that having a trip itinerary in advance will help you see all of the highlights of the park in just a few days.
 Here’s my guide for all of the best things to do in Yosemite if you have 3 days to spend in the Park.

 I just got back from spending 3 days in Yosemite National Park.
-It was my first visit to Yosemite, but I keep wishing that I hadn’t waited to long to see it!
+It was my first visit to Yosemite, but I think it’s one of the best road trips from San Diego.
+I keep wishing that I hadn’t waited to long to see it!

 Yosemite is a true natural jewel, and there’s so much to see that you could spend months taking in everything that the park has to offer.
 Unfortunately, most of us don’t have months to spend there…so I have boiled down all of my favorite sites into the perfect three day Yosemite itinerary!